Jason Knight (fighter): Gamebred Fighting Championship

 Knight faced Randy Costa at Gamebred Bareknuckle MMA 6 on November 10, 2023.
 He lost the fight via knockout in the first round.

 Followed by his loss to Joshua Weems at Gamebred Bareknuckle MMA 8 on November 15, 2024, he announced his retirement from combat sports on social media.

 Bare knuckle boxing

 Following his UFC release, Knight signed a one-fight contract with Bare Knuckle Fighting Championship.
-He faced Artem Lobov in the main event of Bare Knuckle FC 5 on April 6, 2019.
+He faced Artem Lobov in the main event of BKFC 5 on April 6, 2019.
 Knight lost the bout and several of his teeth.

-Knight was expected to headline Bare Knuckle FC 7 on August 10, 2019, against Leonard Garcia.
-However on July 15, 2019, Knight revealed on his social media that he was forced to withdraw from the bout due to a rib injury.
+Knight was expected to headline BKFC 7 on August 10, 2019, against Leonard Garcia.
+However, on July 15, 2019, Knight revealed on his social media that he was forced to withdraw from the bout due to a rib injury.

-Knight defeated Artem Lobov in a rematch headlining Bare Knuckle FC 9 on November 16, 2019, earning the victory by TKO in the fifth round.
+Knight defeated Artem Lobov in a rematch headlining BKFC 9 on November 16, 2019, earning the victory by TKO in the fifth round.